somikdhar729/Peer_Robotics_Robotics_Assignment/Q1.) Path Planning for Differential Drive Robots in a Multi-Robot Environment/Approach.md

 * Reciprocal Velocity Obstacles
 * Multi-agent RL
 *
-Given real-time path planning and collision avoidance, a <b>Reciprocal Velocity Obstacles (RVO)</b>.
+Given real-time path planning and collision avoidance, a <b>Reciprocal Velocity Obstacles (RVO)</b> approach is most suitable.

 ### Reasons
 * Decentralized nature: Each robot plans its path independently but communicates with nearby robots to share position and velocity information.